Recurrent Implantation Attempts

 About Recurrent Implantation Attempts

-RIF refers to failure of implantation despite multiple embryo transfer attempts.
-About 10 to 20% of patients who undergo IVF fail to conceive after the transfer of 2-3 genetically tested or good quality embryos.
+Recurrent implantation failure (RIF) or recurrent implantation attempts, refers to failure of implantation despite multiple embryo transfer attempts.
+About 10 to 20% of patients who undergo in vitro fertilization (IVF) fail to conceive after the transfer of 2-3 genetically tested or good quality embryos.
 Successful implantation requires not only a genetically and metabolically healthy embryo, but also a receptive uterine lining (endometrium) and a conducive hormonal and immune environment.
 Although implantation failure is often related to embryo quality, there are other uterine, hormonal, and/or immune factors that may contribute to difficulty with implantation.
 A comprehensive approach to this problem is necessary to ensure that all factors are optimized for future success.

-Our RIF program offers a thorough, comprehensive, and compassionate approach to this problem.
+Our recurrent implantation failure (RIF) program offers a thorough, comprehensive, and compassionate approach to this problem.
 Our physicians specialize in the diagnosis of RIF, assessment of potential barriers to implantation, and optimization of embryonic and uterine factors to improve future outcomes.
-We understand the physical and emotional strain of RIF and strive to help our patients through these obstacles.
+We understand the physical and emotional strain of recurrent implantation failure (RIF) and strive to help our patients through these obstacles.

 No two patients are alike and the reasons for recurrent implantation attempts can vary considerably.
 Our job is to explore possible avenues that would explain implantation failure and develop a specific plan to address the issue.
 Below we outline a number of the investigations you can expect from your fertility doctor.
 Many patients come to Markham Fertility Centre for our unique Immune Program.
 Your doctor will explore all avenues.